mbcraft/LaravelUtils/README.md

     ];

 `
-You should also create a writable folder inside 'storage/' called 'generated_classes/' and add the path to your composer.json project file in order to enable loading of generated classes :
+You should also create a writable folder inside your laravel installation 'storage/' folder called 'generated_classes/'.
+Also add this folder to your composer.json project file in the classloading section in order to enable loading of generated classes :

 `